Phantom scalar field counterpart to Curzon-Chazy spacetime: Introduction

 \section{Introduction}

 Scalar field provides a canonical source for spacetime since it is both sufficiently simple and reasonably realistic source.
-The simplicity enables one to employ analytic methods more extensively and also presents much cleaner picture of potential physical effects.
-At the same time there is both experimental verification of the role of scalar fields in nature (Higgs field) and extensive theoretical use in modeling various phenomena (inflation, dark energy/matter).
+The simplicity enables one to employ analytical methods more thoroughly and also presents much cleaner picture of potential physical effects.
+At the same time there is both experimental verification of the role of scalar fields in nature (Higgs field) and an extensive theoretical use in modeling of various phenomena (inflation, dark energy/matter).

 Substantial interest has been naturally devoted to spherically symmetric solutions of gravity coupled to scalar field with the no-hair theorems being one of the main focus (e.g. see recent review \cite{Herdeiro-review}).
-Naturally one would like to investigate analytically solutions with less symmetry.
-Natural candidate in this regard is the Weyl family of metrics and its generalization including scalar field (both standard and phantom) was recently studied in \cite{Gibbons:2017jzk}.
-One aim of this analysis was the role of these geometries in building wormholes.
-Even more ambitious generalizations have been performed recently (e.g. in dynamical spacetimes without symmetries \cite{Tahamtan-PRD:2015,Tahamtan-PRD:2016}) however in these generic situations explicit analysis of basic properties becomes extremely complicated (e.g. the proof of existence of horizon demands lengthy mathematical analysis).
+Obviously, one would like to analytically investigate solutions with less symmetry.
+Natural candidate in this regard is the Weyl family of metrics and its generalizations including scalar field (both standard and phantom) which was recently studied in \cite{Gibbons:2017jzk}.
+One aim of this analysis was to uncover the role these geometries might play in building wormholes.
+Even more ambitious generalizations of spherically symmetric solutions with scalar fields have been performed recently (e.g. towards dynamical spacetimes without symmetries \cite{Tahamtan-PRD:2015,Tahamtan-PRD:2016}) however in these generic situations explicit analysis of basic properties becomes extremely complicated (e.g. even the proof of the existence of horizon demands lengthy mathematical analysis).

-The simplest solution of the Weyl class is from a certain point of view the Curzon-Chazy spacetime \cite{Curzon} since it produces Newtonian potential.
+The simplest solution of the Weyl class \cite{Weyl} is from a certain point of view the Curzon--Chazy spacetime \cite{Curzon} since it produces Newtonian potential.
 On the other hand it contains directional singularity at the origin.
 Naturally, one would like to obtain similarly simple scalar field solution.
-However, one has to be cautious since general relativity is nonlinear theory and superposing obviously does not work.
-After recalling the general solution for Curzon-Chazy geometry with minimally coupled massless scalar field we investigate a specific limit (possible in case of phantom scalar field) that reduces this two-parametric solution to one-parametric.
+After recalling the general solution for Curzon--Chazy geometry with minimally coupled massless scalar field we investigate a specific limit (made possible in the presence of phantom scalar field) that reduces this two-parametric solution to one-parametric.
 In this solution the Newtonian potential is preserved and is apparently sourced by the scalar field which has Newtonian character as well.
 In this solution the singularity at the origin is removed and moreover the spacetime becomes spherically symmetric.